azztigz/designer/ReadMe.md

-# All About Artem's Work
+# All About azztigz's Work

 ## Guidelines in creating SVG Template